United-Codes/apexofficeedit-public/Wiki/(APEX) Region plugin.md

 | :--- | :------- | :----------------------------------------- |
 | Text | No       | Settings \ Use Custom Table **is checked** |

 Specify PL/SQL function name returning a new primary key(s) value(s) used in the insert statement of a new document.
-Primary keys values must be returned and comma-delimited in the same order as given columns in the attribute **Document Primary Key(s) Column(s)**.
+Primary key(s) value(s) must be returned and comma-delimited in the same order as given columns in the attribute **Document Primary Key(s) Column(s)**.

 When a function is specified, the primary key(s) column(s) and returned value(s) are included in the insert statement of a new document.
 Otherwise, the primary key(s) column(s) are not included - value(s) should be handled by the table trigger.

 The given function must be:

 * accessible in the context of the given ORDS RESTful service module
-* accepting defined argument
+* accepting the defined argument
 * returning `VARCHAR2` string containing a new document primary key(s) value(s) delimited with comma

 The function specification is the following: